theMLtrader/infrared-default-list/README.md

-# Extending gauges, tokens, or validators
+# Extending vaults, tokens, or validators

-This README provides instructions for third parties on how to add their gauge, token, or validator to our application.
+This README provides instructions for third parties on how to add their vault, token, or validator to our application.

 ## Prerequisites